-Pasadena, Texas is home to the prestigious McDonald's Texas Invitational high school basketball tournament that features 48 boys' teams and 32 girls' teams and is one of the largest events of its kind in the country.
+Pasadena, Texas, is home to the prestigious McDonald's Texas Invitational High School Basketball Tournament.
+This event features 48 boys teams and 32 girls teams and is one of the largest events of its kind in the country.

 The Invitational draws teams such as 2014 5A Boys State Champs, Lancaster and 6A Girls State Champs, Cypress Woods.
 Other former state champions who will play this year include Duncanville, North Crowley, Cypress Fairbanks, Manvel, and Mansfield Summit.